jbeck018/nuco/STRIPE-INTEGRATION-SUMMARY.md

 ---

-This integration provides a solid foundation for monetizing the Nuco-App platform through subscription-based pricing, with the flexibility to adapt to changing business requirements.
+This integration provides a solid foundation for monetizing the Neuco-App platform through subscription-based pricing, with the flexibility to adapt to changing business requirements.